reactjs/react.dev/content/blog/2020-09-22-introducing-the-new-jsx-transform.md

 ### Create React App {#create-react-app}

-Create React App support [has been added](https://github.com/facebook/create-react-app/pull/9645) and will be available in the [upcoming v4.0 release](https://gist.github.com/iansu/4fab7a9bfa5fa6ebc87a908c62f5340b) which is currently in beta testing.
+Create React App support [has been added](https://github.com/facebook/create-react-app/pull/9645) and it is available in the [new v4.0 release](https://github.com/facebook/create-react-app/releases/tag/v4.0.0) which has been released recently.

 ### Next.js {#nextjs}